Adoptions From Foster Care

 Update nationaladoptionday 2021

-As national attention turns to the importance of providing permanent, loving adoptive families for foster children and youth who cannot return to their families, the KIDS COUNT Data Center provides the latest statistics about this vulnerable population.
+Every child needs a family.
+For foster children and youth who cannot return to their birth families, having a permanent, loving adoptive family is critically important.
+The KIDS COUNT Data Center provides the latest statistics about this vulnerable population.

 Stats on Kids Waiting to Be Adopted

-Additional statistics on children awaiting adoptions in 2019:
+Additional statistics on children awaiting adoption in 2021 2023:

 Stats on Kids in Child Welfare Who Get Adopted

-In a broader measure* of adoptions, just over 66,000 children and youth in the child welfare system were adopted in 2019, a considerable increase from about 50,600 in 2013.
+In a broader measure* of adoptions, just over 54,200 children and youth in the child welfare system were adopted in 2021 (the latest data on the KIDS COUNT Data Center), a considerable decrease from about 66,100 in 2019 but still above figures around 50,000 a decade earlier.

 Other findings about children who were adopted from the child welfare system: